nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 }
 ```

-The redirect URI is used to query the status of the payment as it must implement the payment status endpoint defined in [EUDIW payment API specification](eudi-payment-api.yml).
+The redirect URI is used to query the status of the payment as it must implement the payment status endpoint defined in [A2Pay API specification](eudi-payment-api.yml).
 The status of the payment is defined as [ISO 20022](https://www.iso20022.org/catalogue-messages/additional-content-messages/external-code-sets) payment status code.